zextras/tech-doc/source/suite/backup.rst

    ignore to back up the LDAP configuration, but will nonetheless save a backup of all the remaining configuration

-When the Backup on External Volume functionality is active, SmartScan creates one (daily) archive for each account which include all the account’s metadata and stores it on the external volume.
-More information in section `??? <#external-backup>`_.
+When the  External Restore functionality is active, SmartScan creates one (daily) archive for each account which include all the account’s metadata and stores it on the external volume.
+More information in section :ref:`backup_on_external_storage`.

 .. _when_is_a_smartscan_executed:

 When is a SmartScan Executed?
 -----------------------------

 - When the Zextras Backup module is started.

-.. note:: While it is possible to enable this option, it is suggested to leave it disabled, because in certain situations, running SmartScan at every module restart can become a performance bottleneck, as it has been `discussed previously
+  .. note:: While it is possible to enable this option, it is
+     suggested to leave it disabled, because in certain situations, running SmartScan at every module restart can become a performance bottleneck, as it has been discussed in section :ref:`backup_disable_scans`.

-   <#disable-scan>`_. \* Daily, if the Scan Operation Scheduling is
+- Daily, if the Scan Operation Scheduling is enabled in the Administration Zimlet

-   enabled in the Administration Zimlet \* When the Real Time Scanner is re-enabled via the Administration Zimlet after being previously disabled
+- When the Real Time Scanner is re-enabled via the Administration Zimlet after being previously disabled

 .. _running_a_smartscan: